eclipse-velocitas/velocitas-docs/content/en/docs/tutorials/vehicle-app-development/tutorial_how_to_create_a_vehicle_app_python.md

 Services are used to communicate with other parts of the vehicle via remote function calls (RPC).
 Please read the basics about them [here](/docs/tutorials/vehicle_model_creation/manual_model_creation/manual_creation_python/#add-a-vehicle-service).

-The following lines show you how to use the `MoveComponent`-method of the `SeatService` from the vehicle model:
+The following lines show you how to use the `MoveComponent()` method of the `SeatService` from the vehicle model:

 ```Python
 location = SeatLocation(row=1, index=1)